joshuaebowling/hackathon-starter/README.md

 ### Additions
 * Jsdoc
 * jshint (not configured and still experiencing some es6 bugs, in particular reassignment errors which don't seem like reassignments to me)

+### The Numerology Components
+I'm using postal.js and a pattern I'm deriving as a consequence instead of the Flux pattern.

 ## Roadmap
 ### OrientDB replacing MongoDB